Intune Policy Assignment Classification Easy Secrets of using Graph API with PowerShell

 Connect-MSGraph #Connects with an authenticated account to use Microsoft Graph cmdlet requests

-Once connected is where the real work starts…
+Once connected, the real work starts…

 Using the Graph to retrieve policy